We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 Suitably fed, we head to the room, watch a movie, BBC is full of wonderful programs, high drama, mysteries, we aren’t much on nature documentaries or historical reenactments.
 We manage to get drowsy over a part costume drama, part murder mystery, Janah wanders off to bed.
 Sarah and I finish the program snuggled together on the couch then pile in on either side of the sleeping Janah.

 This morning, we skip breakfast and head to the airport.
 In our smaller private jet, it necessitates a fuel stop smoothly handled at an executive airport in Virginia.
 Then it’s on to Malibu.
 The whole flight is eleven hours including the half hour refuel, we pick up eight in time zones.
 So, in the strange world of international air travel, we left London at eight in the morning, arrive in Los Angeles at eleven in the morning.
-We clear customs, a driverless Tesla van awaits, we’re home in an hour, just behind the others who flew out of St. Martin’s this morning.
+A driverless Tesla van awaits, we’re home in an hour, just behind the others who flew out of St. Martin’s this morning.

 Lauren, “Grace B said everything went well.”